mbparvezme/theui.dev/src/routes/docs/button/+page.md

 </div>
     </Example>
     <Example title="Read-only Button">
-      <p class="not-prose mb-2">A read-only button is similar to a disabled button in appearance, but it retains its interactivity.
+      <p class="not-prose">A read-only button is similar to a disabled button in appearance, but it retains its interactivity.
 However, it prevents user input and interaction, making it suitable for displaying information without allowing user actions.</p>
       <svelte:fragment slot="example">
         <div class="text-center">
           <Button label="Readonly" readonly />&nbsp;